 Push/press the fuel fitting into the grommet until seated as shown.
 Be extra careful to press straight in on the square head of the fitting.
 You risk breaking the 90 degree nipple if you press on it.

-It took a bit of effort to press in the fitting, don’t be in a hurry.
-Consider wearing gloves if it digs into your palm.
+It took a bit of effort to press in the fitting and you may want to smear a light coat of Vaseline petroleum jelly on for lubrication.
+Wear gloves if it digs into your palm:

 Push the black exterior fuel line onto the fuel fitting and secure with the wire hose clamp.
 Inspect the yellow Tygon fuel line inside the tank with a flashlight to verify it’s laying in the deep end of the gas tank.